-Assumption Risk Likelihood and impact Risk score Inflation Opex and capex The actual rate of Likelihood: Low 1 The BERL legacy forecast opex price adjustor has been applied to all operative expenditure items subject to inflation efor salaries (see following assumption).
+As sumption Risk Likelihood and impact Risk score Inflat tion Opex and capex The BERL legacy forecast opex price adjustor has been applied to all operational expenditure items subject to inflation except for salaries (see following assumption).
 The BERL legacy forecast capex price adjustor has been applied to capital expenditure items subject to inflation.
-The legacy forecast price adjusters for the opex and capex forecast an annual average inflation rate of 2.2% over the year period of the LTP.
-The legacy forecasts are consistent with Treasury and the Reserve Bank of New Zealand (RBNZ) forecasts, and include BERL's adjustment for the historic reconstitute taken to recover from previous economic crises.
-Source: BERL "Local Government Cost Adjustor Forecasts:", 2023 The BERL opex price adjustor forecasts been applied to all the operational expenditure items subject to inflation, with the exception of salaries, as follows: Year 1 2.9% Year 6 2.1' Year 2 2.2% Year 7 2.0' Year 3 2.3% Year 8 2.0' Year 4 2.3% Year 9 1.9 Year 5 2.2% Year 10 1.9 The BERL capex price adjustor forecast have been applied to capital expendituritems as follows: Year 1 3.0% Year 6 2.1' Year 2 2.2% Year 7 2.0' Year 3 2.4% Year 9 1.9 Year 3 2.4% Year 9 2.0' Year 3 2.4% Year 8 2.0' Year 4 2.3% Year 9 2.0' Year 5 2.2% Year 7 2.1' Year 2 2.2% Year 7 2.1' Year 3 2.4% Year 8 2.0' Year 3 2.4% Year 8 2.0' Year 4 2.3% Year 9 2.0' Year 5 2.2% Year 10 1.9 inflation varies from the assumed rate of inflation.
-In line with the RBNZ scenario, the risks to the assumption are mostly on the downside, i.e. that inflation will be lower than forecast. both rd of s have with % % % % % % % % % % % % % % % % % %
+The legacy forecast price adjusters for both the opex and capex forecast an annual average inflation rate of 2.2% over the 10-year period of the LTP.
+The legacy forecasts are consistent with Treasury and the Reserve Bank of New Zealand (RBNZ) forecasts, and include BERL's adjustment for the historic record of time taken to recover from previous economic crises.
+Source: BERL "Local Government Cost Adjustor Forecasts:", 2023 The BERL opex price adjustor forecasts have been applied to all the operational expenditure items subject to inflation, The actual rate of inflation varies from the assumed rate of inflation.
+In line with the RBNZ scenario, the risks to the assumption are mostly on the downside, i.e. that inflation will be lower than forecast.
+Likelihood: Low Impact: Moderate Inflation is affected by external factors, all of which are outside of council's control and influence.
+Actual individual indices will at times vary from what has been assumed in this plan.
+The council has relied on the Reserve Bank's use of monetary controls to keep inflation within the 1-3% range.
+A 1% increase in the inflation rate over and above the BERL rates will increase council's total operating expenditure by \$450,267 in 2024/25.
+Should operating expenditure increase, and council is not able to achieve savings to offset the increase, it is likely there will be a proportional impact on council's funding and expenditure in the following year.
+1 Year 1 Year 2 Year 3 Year 4 Year 5 The BERL 0 2.9% 2.2% 2.3% 2.3% 2.2% capex price adjuexpenditure iter 3.0% 2.2% 2.4% 2.3% 2.2% Year 6 Year 7 Year 8 Year 9 Year 10 ustor forecasts 2.1% 2.0% 2.0% 1.9% 1.9% s have been applied 2.1% 2.1% 2.0% 2.0%